gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2014-02-24-animation.md

 Sprite animation is always cosmetic.
 After the line and pixel-based graphics of the earlier games, such as Pong or Space Invaders, but before today’s 3D rendered models, the way to enhance the graphics of our games was to draw the characters and backgrounds, separately, then load them in.
 But this would only be to, say, animate a character’s running animation.
 Moving the character around the screen, however, is still done programmatically.

 Computer generated animation is a wide area of animation.
 In games, where something isn’t sprite animated, it’s computer animated.
-Taking a fully 3D game like Quake, Gears of War, or Call of Duty, effects like fire are often still sprite animation, but everything else in the game world is computer animated.
+Taking a fully 3D game like Quake, Gears of War, or GTA, effects like fire are often still sprite animation, but everything else in the game world is computer animated.
 From objects rotating or moving, to the keyframed skeletal animations.

 I think a lot falls under the animation umbrella.
 If anything moves on screen, it’s animation.
 It ties in with the Physics and AI, as they are just factors which affect an object’s animation.
 We’ll return to CG animation in part 2.